compose-spec/compose-spec/05-services.md

 ## Services top-level element

-A Service is an abstract definition of a computing resource within an application which can be scaled/replaced independently from other components.
+A service is an abstract definition of a computing resource within an application which can be scaled or replaced independently from other components.
 Services are backed by a set of containers, run by the platform according to replication requirements and placement constraints.
 Being backed by containers, Services are defined by a Docker image and set of runtime arguments.
 All containers within a service are identically created with these